shubhrock777/K-Means-Clustring-/README.md

 2nd

 2.)
 Perform clustering for the crime data and identify the number of clusters formed and draw inferences.
 Refer to crime_data.csv dataset.

+3rd

+3.)
+Analyze the information given in the following ‘Insurance Policy dataset’ to create clusters of persons falling in the same type.
+Refer to Insurance Dataset.csv